stdmedoth/spinoza/README.md

-# Vector Field Project
+# Spinoza - Math & Physics Simulation Project

-This is a C++ project simulating a vector field, using classes to represent vectors and vector fields.
-The project does not use any external libraries except the standard C++ library.
-The goal is to demonstrate the creation of a vector field, vector manipulation, and printing the field.
+This is a C++ project for mathematical and physics simulations, providing tools for vector operations, differentiation, and integration using Euler's method.
+The project is built with pure C++ and does not rely on external libraries beyond the standard C++ library.

 ## Project Structure

-The project is structured as follows:

 ```
-/VectorFieldProject
+/spinoza
 │
 ├── /include
 │   ├── Vector.hpp           # Definition of the Vector class
 │   ├── VectorField.h        # Definition of the VectorField class
-│   ├── Function.h           # Definition of the Function class (for numerical methods)
+│   ├── Function.h           # Definition of the Function class (for differentiation & integration)
 │
 ├── /src
 │   ├── Vector.cpp           # Implementation of the Vector class
 │   ├── VectorField.cpp      # Implementation of the VectorField class
-│   ├── Function.cpp         # Implementation of numerical methods (derivatives and integrals)
+│   ├── Function.cpp         # Implementation of Function class
-│   └── main.cpp             # Main function
+│   └── main.cpp             # Main function with example simulations
 │
 ├── CMakeLists.txt           # CMake configuration file
 ├── README.md                # This file